Al Jazeera controversies: Bahrain

 Bahrain Information Minister Nabeel bin Yaqub Al-Hamar banned Al Jazeera correspondents from reporting from inside the country on 10 May 2002, saying that the station was biased towards Israel and against Bahrain.
-After improvements in relations between Bahrain and Qatar in 2004, Al Jazeera correspondents returned to Bahrain.
+After improvements in Bahrain–Qatar relations in 2004, Al Jazeera correspondents returned to Bahrain.
 In 2010, however, the Information Ministry again banned Al Jazeera correspondents from reporting inside the country.
 The ministry accused the network of "flouting [Bahrain's] laws regulating the press and publishing" after Al Jazeera aired a report on poverty in Bahrain.

 During his visit to Egypt in November 2011, Bahrain Centre for Human Rights president Nabeel Rajab criticized Al Jazeera's coverage of the 2011 protests and said that it represents an Arabic double standard.
 Rajab said, "Al Jazeera's intentional ignoring ... coverage of Bahrain protests makes me strongly believe that we need channels that are sponsored by people rather than by regimes."
 In the run-up to the Qatar diplomatic crisis, Bahrain blocked Al Jazeera within its borders.

 Democratic Republic of the Congo

-The Democratic Republic of the Congo banned Al Jazeera on 9 January 2025 after it aired an interview with Bertrand Bisimwa, the rebel leader of the March 23 Movement.
-The Congolese justice minister Constant Mutamba had previously on X threatened journalists and others who reported on the M23 rebels with the death penalty.
+The Democratic Republic of the Congo banned Al Jazeera on 9 January 2025 after it aired an interview with Bertrand Bisimwa, the rebel leader of the March 23 Movement (M23).
+The Congolese justice minister Constant Mutamba had previously—on X—threatened journalists and others who reported on the M23 rebels with the death penalty.